gmhafiz/go8/README.md

             CreateRequest: &author.CreateRequest{
                 FirstName:  "First",
                 MiddleName: "Middle",
                 LastName:   "Last",
+	            Books:      nil,
             }
         },
+        want: want{
-        want: want {
+				usecase: struct {
-            Author: &gen.Author{
+					*author.Schema
+					error
+				}{
+					&author.Schema{
 						ID:         1,
 						FirstName:  "First",
 						MiddleName: "Middle",
 						LastName:   "Last",
+						CreatedAt:  time.Now(),
+						UpdatedAt:  time.Now(),
+						DeletedAt:  nil,
+						Books:      make([]*book.Schema, 0),
 					},
-            error: nil,
+					nil,
 				},
+				response: &author.GetResponse{
+					ID:         1,
+					FirstName:  "First",
+					MiddleName: "Middle",
+					LastName:   "Last",
+					Books:      make([]*book.Schema, 0),
+				},
+				err:    nil,
 				status: http.StatusCreated,
+			},
 }
-}
 ```

-To make it simple, we only add three fields in `CreateRequest` struct.
-We expect
-the same values come out of use case layer, with an ID attached to it.
-We also
-expect no error to happen.
-Finally, we expect a `201` HTTP status is returned
-by this handler.
+As you can see, the _author_ record gets replicated three times.
+But there is a
+subtle difference between the input and output.
+In the `args` struct, we only
+supply three things, the names, but left the books as empty.
+In the `response`
+struct, it has the names, but also a zero-length array of books!
+This is an
+intended behaviour - I purposely wanted to return an array no matter what.

+So within this `tests` slice, we can add as many unit tests as we want.
+We could
+try giving invalid input, input that fails validation, etc.

 To run the tests, we loop over this slice of tests: